 In my HostGator review, you’ll find all the answers before entrusting your website to it.

 Because I left no stone untouched, this review is very detailed and long.
-So if you’re looking for a quick summary, do jump to the conclusion at the end, or pick a topic of interest:
+So if you’re looking for a quick summary, do jump to the conclusion at the end.

 Pros and Cons of HostGator